PARTNERSHIP AGREEMENT BETWEEN U.S FOOD AND DRUG ADMINISTRATION AND THE ALASKA DEPARTMENT OF ENVIRONMENTAL CONSERVATION

 Based on the annual evaluations performed, the evaluators will jointly prepare several options for follow-up partner actions, if and when appropriate, for approval by the signatories to this agreement.

-Division of Human and Animal Food Operations West VI
+Office of Human and Animal Food Operations West, Division 6

 Division of Environmental Conservation